AdeWow/prolific-personalities/docs/email-marketing-plan.md

 **Content Outline:**
 - Share a brief story of someone with their archetype
-- Focus on the transformation (before to after)
+- Focus on the transformation (before → after)
 - Highlight one key insight that helped them
 - CTA: "Get your own transformation roadmap"

-[Unsubscribe from these emails]

 ---